-- ‘It’s seems that you and your company are constantly striving for the best.
+- ‘It seems that you and your company are constantly striving for the best.
 That got me thinking that perhaps our [name solution or proposition] might be of real value to you and your goals’.

 The most important part of this content is that you have already identified a need in the prospect that you have the ability to resolve.
-Using your CRM’s landing pages you have identified the precise issue which the prospect was investigating.
-The emailed prospect quickly realises that this is not some random cold email, but a real connection – that even if not useful at present – may be of use in the future.
+Using your CRM’s landing pages you have identified the precise issue that the prospect was investigating.
+The emailed prospect quickly realizes that this is not some random cold email, but a real connection – that even if not useful at present – may be of use in the future.

 #4 The Call to Action